-All regular full-time and part-time (at least .5FTE/20 hours per week) benefits eligible employees and educational appointees are eligible for Emergency Leave.
+Only regular full-time and part-time (at least .5FTE/20 hours per week) benefits eligible employees and educational appointees are eligible to receive paid leave during an investigation.

-STEP 1: If a manager/supervisor or the University of Texas Police Department believes that an individual should be placed on Paid Investigative Leave, they must coordinate with the assigned HR Consultant within the Division of Human Resources Strategic Partner team to discuss the appropriateness of the request.1
+a) If a manager/supervisor or the University of Texas Police Department believes an employee should be placed on PIL, they must discuss the matter with the assigned HR Consultant within the Division of Human Resources Strategic Partner team to determine the appropriateness of placing an employee on PIL.1

 STEP 2: Upon review and determination that PIL should be authorized, HR Strategic Partner leadership will direct the HR Consultant to submit the following information to HRLeaveAdmin@mdanderson.org for coding in Kronos for the appropriate pay period: